Imms/imms.github.io/pages/WhyImmutable.md

 	Although multiple writing threads can run into problems of working on out-dated information, this can be solved with locks that never interfere with reading.

 	Furthermore, "changing" an immutable collection basically amounts to changing a reference, which is an atomic operation.

-	See [thread safety with immutable collections](/pages/docs/threadSafety) for more info.

 ### Additional Advantages
 Only some kinds of code will benefit from these advantages.